Skip to content

 Some of the following commands change the state of the local git repository, specifically the gh-pages branch, and possibly the origin remote!

-If you need to locally deploy a new version and preview it, you have to modify the gh-pages branch.
-To do that, run:
+If you need to locally deploy a new version and preview it, you have to modify the gh-pages branch:

 mike deploy <version_name>